SG-17/SuperCRTControl/README.md

 **Super CRT-Control** can be used in combination with [DonutDongle](https://github.com/svirant/DonutDongle), [DonutHole](https://github.com/svirant/DonutHole), [DonutShop](https://github.com/svirant/DonutShop) (Advanced Install only), or [Retro-Bridge](https://github.com/SolidPIPe/retro-bridge/tree/main) (soon), and a next gen RetroTink (6X CE, 4K CE, 4K Pro) to auto-load profiles on the RetroTink.

-Using the [Advanced Install](https://github.com/SG-17/SuperCRTControl/tree/main#linux-debianubuntu) adds a plethora of extra features including newer Extron support (such as the DXP HD 4K Plus), Stream Deck integration, and mDNS.
+Using the [Advanced Install](https://github.com/SG-17/SuperCRTControl/tree/main#linux-debianubuntu) adds a plethora of extra features including newer Extron support (such as the DXP HD 4K Plus), Stream Deck integration ([demo](https://youtu.be/GZmZMEzzYS4)), and mDNS.

 | [Requirements](#requirements) | [Extron Setup](#setting-up-your-extron) | [Installation](#installation) | [Project Status](#project-status-and-disclaimers) |
 |     :---:      |     :---:      |     :---:      |     :---:      |